nop33/si/src/content/project/longterm-governance-lunch/index.md

   - title: ""
     content: >
-      If you're interested in our work and network, we invite you to join our monthly lunch discussions.
+      If you're interested in our work and network, we invite you to join our monthly office hour.
 We meet every first Wednesday of the month from 12:30-13:30 (central european time).
 Join us [on Zoom with this link](https://us02web.zoom.us/j/82948562671?pwd=TkRDUU5nVlJyWmtFSXZTNi96OUl0dz09).
 card: